Contributed by Amy Archuleta

-The positives: The concentrated hours alone in the lab helped enhance focus and productivity and provided a respite from the intense challenges of home schooling.
+The concentrated hours alone in the lab helped enhance focus and productivity and provided a respite from the intense challenges of home schooling.
 My leaving the house before anyone else was out of bed allowed my daughters to manage their morning routine on their own, increasing their resourcefulness – but resulting in decidedly less-healthy breakfasts.
 With less bench work to do, I was able to move some of my efforts to bigger-picture initiatives which often take a back seat when antibodies need to be purified immediately.
 My family loved the increased amount of time we spent together and began to wonder why we had embraced such a crazy-busy lifestyle pre-Covid.
 With reduced traffic, my commute time was almost cut in half.
 The grocery store finally had a 4-pack of off-brand TP.

-The negatives: I felt overwhelmed by the vastly increased life-demands of home schooling and the subsequent family reorganization and administration.
+I felt overwhelmed by the vastly increased life-demands of home schooling and the subsequent family reorganization and administration.
 There were increased challenges in collaboration in the lab due to social distancing guidelines and the varying schedules of my colleagues.
 After 10 weeks of home schooling, I was losing my enthusiasm and energy, and worried that my lack of attention would negatively impact my girls’ education.
 The grocery store STILL didn’t have Charmin, Cottonelle, or Quilted Northern.